 - Mercury's Wings: Ankle wings are a characteristic of Atlanteans.
 They work equally well in the water or air.

 - Mobile Fishbowl: Namor can breathe on dry land, but he's a mutant.
 The other denizens of Atlanta have to wear water bowls when they're above the surface.

 - Depending on the artist, the blue-skinned Atlanteans will often wear very little.
 Armored swimsuits and loincloths are common.

-- Marrina, a green-skinned fish girl, was married to Namor for a time and is a rare female example.
+- Marrina, a green-skinned fish girl and Alpha Flight member, was married to Namor for a time and is a rare female example.